Arra San Agustin: 2019–present: Transition to lead roles

+In late 2023, San Agustin starred as Joan Uy in the action thriller series Black Rider together with Matteo Guidicelli.

+In 2024, San Agustin starred as Esther Valencia in Lilet Matias: Attorney-at-Law.

 Personal life

 She was born in Oriental Mindoro, and raised in Cavite.
 She has always been into singing and music.
 San Agustin was quoted, "I am a Christ believer and I'm very proud of it."
-She first entered into a relationship with basketball player Thomas Torres.
-After her relationship with Torres, she then became involved in a relationship with basketball player Juami Tiongson.
+She first entered into a relationship with basketball player, Thomas Torres.
+After her relationship with Torres, she then became involved in a relationship with another basketball player, Juami Tiongson.